RachelFurlong-dev/bug-match-M2/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+-   The function for selecting a card & not the container came from [Tania Rascia](https://www.taniarascia.com/how-to-create-a-memory-game-super-mario-with-plain-javascript/)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.